Sakariya cabdixaashi Mohamed

 Projects you're working on

-Projects I'm Working On 1.
-Community-Based Zoonotic Disease Surveillance (Somalia) I'm leading a local initiative focused on improving early detection of zoonotic diseases in rural and pastoral communities.
-The project involves training local animal health workers and community members on identifying and reporting unusual disease symptoms in livestock and humans using a One Health surveillance framework.
-2. Antimicrobial Resistance (AMR) Awareness Campaign Through my role as a One Health advocate, I am working on a public education campaign to raise awareness about the misuse of antibiotics in animals and its impact on human health.
-The campaign targets veterinary pharmacies, livestock keepers, and youth groups, promoting responsible antibiotic use and biosecurity practices.
-3. One Health Youth Engagement Forum As the local coordinator of African Students for Liberty (ASFL) in Somalia, I coordinate monthly One Health dialogues that bring together university students, young professionals, and community leaders to discuss public health, environmental sustainability, and the role of youth in policy advocacy.
-These sessions aim to build a generation of informed and active change-makers.
-4. Climate Change and Livestock Health Study I am currently collaborating with other young researchers to examine how shifting weather patterns in southern Somalia are affecting livestock health and food security.
-The study aims to provide data that can inform climate-resilient agricultural and veterinary interventions.
-5. Somalia Green Peace Environmental Education Program As a leadership figure in Somalia Green Peace, I am working on a project that promotes environmental education in schools and communities.
-The program links environmental protection to public health and livestock sustainability, emphasizing the ecological dimension of One Health.
+1. Community-Based Zoonotic Disease Surveillance – Leading a local initiative to strengthen early detection of zoonotic diseases in rural and pastoral communities.
+The project trains animal health workers and community members to recognize and report unusual disease symptoms using a One Health framework.
+2. Antimicrobial Resistance (AMR) Awareness Campaign – Running a public education campaign targeting veterinary pharmacies, livestock keepers, and youth groups.
+The initiative promotes responsible antibiotic use and biosecurity practices to mitigate AMR risks.
+3. One Health Youth Engagement Forum – As Local Coordinator of ASFL in Somalia, I organize monthly youth-led dialogues on public health, environmental sustainability, and policy advocacy, empowering young professionals and students to become change-makers.
+4. Climate Change and Livestock Health Study – Collaborating with young researchers to analyze how climate variability in southern Somalia affects livestock health and food security, aiming to inform climate-resilient veterinary interventions.
+5. Somalia Green Peace Environmental Education Program – Advancing environmental education in schools and communities, linking ecosystem protection to public and animal health, and promoting sustainability within the One Health framework.

 Discipline